- Who are we?

 3.1 People who sign up to our Key Social Action Activities (volunteering, skilled placements and incubation) and events and training.

-3.1.1 We collect information that you provide when you apply to take part in our activities (e.g. a volunteering project or an event) such as your name, email address and your year of study.
+3.1.1 We collect information that you provide when you create an account on the Hub Platform, such as your name, email address and your year of study.
+This account and the associated information is required in order for you to apply to take part in our activities (e.g. a volunteering project or an event).
 We will only process your data in the following ways where you have given us explicit consent to do so by agreeing to the terms of this privacy notice and opting in using a checkbox.
-The information that you provide forms a ‘person record’ that is stored securely on our computer system.
+The account information that you provide forms a ‘person record’ that is stored securely on our computer system.

 We use this information to: